eXeC64/Rosella/README.md

 ircd capable of handling many simultaneous connections, whilst providing as much privacy for its users as possible.

-Rosella is *not* production ready, or recommended for large-scale usage.

-An x.509 key and certificate are required to open a TLS listener.
+Rosella *only* communicates with clients over SSL/TLS connections, therefore an x.509 certificate and private key are required for operation.
 Proper key handling and certificate checking is the responsibility of the users.
 Rosella cannot protect you from stupidity or untrustworthy CA's.

 Features
 --------